 Your Local Library

 We make extensive use of our local library.
 When my kids are little, we always have ten library books in the house per kid.
 We go to the library once a week – we take back any books we’re done with, but keep the ones that we still want to read.
 Some weeks we bring back ten and take home our ten for novelty.
 Other weeks, only one or two books exchange as we keep reading and re-reading the current favorites.
 We are blessed with one of the best library systems in the country, where we can peruse the library catalog online, choose our favorite books and put them on hold – within a few days, the books are delivered to our local branch for a quick pickup.
 But even in a small library system, there’s plenty of children’s books to read!
+Also, ask your librarian about interlibrary loan – they may be able to access books from other libraries, such as the Diverse Book library.

 Online Library Resources

 There are several libraries of online children’s e-books.
 We can access Libby, Hoopla, Tumble Book Library and BookFlix for free through our library (For King County folks, learn how at: https://kcls.org/resources-types/ebooks-format/).
 And we can access Sora through our public school system.
-Check with your local library to see if you can do that.
+Check with your local library and local schools to see if you can do that.
 Or, some apps also have paid options, covered on their sites.

 Hoopla is a digital media service offered by public libraries that allows users to borrow movies, music, audiobooks, ebooks, comics and TV shows to stream or download for free.
 Over 1500 library systems in the US and Canada subscribe to Hoopla.
 Go to www.hoopladigital.com and click on “get started” to find out if your library offers it.
 Here’s some of the STEM resources on Hoopla.
 I like that you can set Hoopla to “kids’ mode” on your computer so it only offers kid-appropriate materials.